haiwen/seafile-docs-ko/develop/web_api.md

 **Request parameters**

 * share_type ('personal', 'group' or 'public')
-* user
+* user (o users)
 * group_id
 * permission

-If share_type is 'personal' then 'user' param is required, if share_type is 'group' then 'group_id' parameter is required.
+If share_type is 'personal' then 'user' or 'users' param are required, if share_type is 'group' then 'group_id' parameter is required.
 If share_type is 'public' no other params is required.

+'user' or 'users' parameters can be a comma separated list of emails, in this case the share will be done for more users at the same time.
+If a problem is encountered during multiple users sharing then the sharing process is aborted.

 **Sample request**